wikigreen/SQL_CRUD_Blog/README.md

 Layers:
 * model - POJO classes
-* repository - classes that implement access to .txt files
+* repository - classes that implement access to database
 * controller - classes that implements processing of requests from user
 * view - classes that handle console.